ReneGreblicki/Inside-the-Data-Job-Market-Skills-Salaries-and-Hiring-Trends/README.md

 ## 🎯 Business Questions

-To better understand the data job market, I explored four key questions:
+To better understand the data job market, the four key questions were explored:

 1. Does having more technical skills correlate with higher salaries?
 2. How do salaries vary across regions?